laravel/docs/blade.md

 <a name="components"></a>
 ## Components

-Components and slots provide similar benefits to sections and layouts; however, some may find the mental model of components and slots easier to understand.
+Components and slots provide similar benefits to sections, layouts, and includes; however, some may find the mental model of components and slots easier to understand.
 There are two approaches to writing components: class based components and anonymous components.

 To create a class based component, you may use the `make:component` Artisan command.
 To illustrate how to use components, we will create a simple `Alert` component.
 The `make:component` command will place the component in the `App\View\Components` directory:

     php artisan make:component Alert

 The `make:component` command will also create a view template for the component.
 The view will be placed in the `resources/views/components` directory.
-When writing components for your own application, components are automatically discovered within the `app/View/Components` directory and `resources/views/components` directory.
+When writing components for your own application, components are automatically discovered within the `app/View/Components` directory and `resources/views/components` directory, so no further component registration is typically required.

 <a name="rendering-components"></a>
 ### Rendering Components